augustobmoura/asdf-protonge/README.md

 ## How it works

-We are basically doing the instructions for manual installation, we download the version from GitHub and extract it on `~/.steam/root/compatibilitytools.d` by default, you can customize the extraction location by setting the `ASDF_PROTONGE_STEAM_COMPAT_DIR` environment variable (if you are using flatpak's steam for example, you can set it to `~/.var/app/com.valvesoftware.Steam/data/Steam/compatibilitytools.d/` on your regular rc file).
+We are basically doing the instructions for manual installation: we download the version from GitHub and extract it on `~/.steam/root/compatibilitytools.d` by default, you can customize the extraction location by setting the `ASDF_PROTONGE_STEAM_COMPAT_DIR` environment variable (if you are using flatpak's steam for example, you can set it to `~/.var/app/com.valvesoftware.Steam/data/Steam/compatibilitytools.d/` on your regular rc file).

-We manage installed versions by symlink the extracted directory to `$ASDF_DIR/installs/protonge/$version`, that way we can prevent double installations and effectively run:
+We manage installed versions by symlinking the extracted directory to `$ASDF_DIR/installs/protonge/$version`, that way we can prevent double installations and effectively run: